 While you start exploring Maritime Optima, we will continue developing our bunker optimising and forecasting roadmap.

-You can also add layers of information, such as marine weather (wind, precipitation, currents and waves), anti-shipping activity or sea ice (updated every 24th hours), ECA/SECA zones, polar code etc.
+You can also add layers of information, such as marine weather (wind, precipitation, currents and waves), anti-shipping activity or sea ice (updated every 24th hours), or economical zones, ECA/SECA zones, polar code etc.

 You receive information through many different channels (email, phone, Messengers, from Google, WhatsApp etc) from brokers, and conferences you attend.
 So how much time do you spend searching for that information later?